vulinh64/spring-base/README.md

 # Other environment variables down below
 #
 ```

+You can check the example  on `.env-example` file.

 Currently, an RSA public or private key is written in a single line, for example: